What Is Fiber Internet?

 Pacific Light Cable Network – This ambitious project seems destined to change the way we think about fiber optics and how we use them.
 The revolutionary initiative connects Los Angeles and Hong Kong with over 8000 miles of fiber cable laid by a submarine.
 This has resulted in an incredible capacity of 144 tigabits (Tbs) going each way.

-While fiber optic technology continues to evolve, you can have access to it right now to get the most from your internet connection and internet performance.
+While fiber optic technology continues to evolve, you can have access to it right now to get the most from your Internet connection and Internet performance.
 Altice Fiber is available through Suddenlink and provides up to 1 Gbps of internet service that can’t be matched.
+Check the link above for fiber optic availability in your area.